UtrechtUniversity/patent-breakthrough/docembedder/preprocessor/README.md

 # Patents Preprocessor

-This program cleans US patent texts in order to make them more suitable for training and analysis with NLP machine learning models, such as BERT.
+This collection of scripts converts and cleans  US patent texts in order to make them more suitable for training and analysis with NLP machine learning models, such as BERT.

+## Conversion of text-files to JSONL
+Use `conversion.py` to convert raw text files containing US patent texts to structured JSONL-files.
+Call the function `parse_raw()` with a file pointer to a text file with patents, and a dictionary containing the years each patent was published (`{ patent# : year }`).
+It will return a list of  dictionaries, one for each patent.
+Depending on the data, it might be necessary to alter the regular expression `PATENT_FILE_PATTERN` to make it correctly recognize the start of each pattern.

-## Cleaning actions
+## Preprocessor
-The program performs the following cleaning actions, some of which are specific to use on historical US patent texts, while others are are more generally
+The `preprocessor.py` script performs the following cleaning actions.
+Some are specific to use on historical US patent texts, while others are are more generally applicable:
-applicable:

 - Removal of unprintable characters (\u0080-\uffff)
 - Removal of start section with 'boilerplate' text.
 Many patents start with